-In 2016, there were 69 trespasser versus train incidents in Canada; 46 resulted in fatalities.
 We have found that leaving grass long in the outer portions of our Right-of-Way discourages trespass activities (biking, jogging, dog walking, etc.) thereby increasing safety.
 Any mowing that has occurred in locations across the property has been performed because of an operational need to access the area.
 Depending on changes made to our train operations in a location, different areas of CP property may receive different vegetation management strategies.

 Operating Safely is one of the five Foundations at CP and our vegetation management program is designed to support this foundation.

 CP operates on approximately 1,500 km of track throughout southern British Columbia.
 The mainline follows the Trans-Canada Highway from the Alberta-British Columbia border at Field through to Vancouver.
 Branch lines travel through the BC southern-eastern interior, including through the Crowsnest Pass and alongside the Columbia River Valley.

 This Integrated Vegetation Management Plan describes CP’s planning processes and the principles of integrated pest management, and how, together, these approaches ensure effective vegetation management while considering and incorporating environmental and human health values.